SolarArbiter/SolarArbiter.github.io/metrics.md

 $$ \text{BS} = \frac{1}{n} \sum_{i=1}^n (f_i - o_i)^2  $$

 Smaller values of BS indicate better agreement between forecasts and observations.
 Note that while BS can be generalized to events with more than two outcomes, the Solar Forecast Arbiter only includes built-in support for the (more commonly used) binary events definition.
+For more info, see Section 7.4.2. of [Wilks11](#ref-wilks11).

 When the probability forecast takes on a finite number of values (e.g. 0.0, 0.1, ..., 0.9, 1.0), the BS can be decomposed into a sum of three metrics that give additional insight into a probability forecast ([Murphy73](#ref-murphy73)):